“How can you know where you’re going

 Chinese New Year and Black Jacks

-Going back to Singapore to coincide with the Chinese New Year is always a challenge.
-Once every 4 years, the Chinese New Year falls close to the end of summer school holidays.
+Going back to Singapore for the Chinese New Year is always a challenge.
+Every 4 years, the Chinese New Year falls near the end of the summer school holidays.
 Otherwise, it is usually after mid-February or early March.

 On those occasions, we can celebrate the most important holiday in the Chinese calendar with our families in Singapore.

-Surrounded by extended families—grandparents, cousins, aunties and uncles, these “pilgrimages” have become more than just another vacation.
-They were, in very essence, a coming home.
+Surrounded by extended families, grandparents, cousins, aunties and uncles, these “pilgrimages” have become more than just another vacation.
+They were, in very essence, coming home.

 The first time they experienced a real Chinese New Year celebration was truly priceless.
 Receiving Hong Bao (Red Packets with money), playing Black Jack with their uncles and cousins, and our boys winning hundreds of dollars in gambling money.
 It was incredible!